UKCloud/documentation/articles/other/other-ref-pricing-tool-bugs.md

 # Known bugs in the Pricing Estimator Tool

-This is an occompanying article to the [Pricing Estimator Tool guide](other-how-use-pricing-tool.md).
-This article intends to be a constantly updated list of issues and bugs users expereinece will the tool.
+This is an accompanying article to the [Pricing Estimator Tool guide](other-how-use-pricing-tool.md).
+This article intends to be a constantly updated list of issues and bugs users experience will the tool.
 As we update the tool, this article will be updated accordingly.

 ## Current version

-Current version of the tool:
+The current version of the tool:

 - **Windows version**: 10.2.8